NewsLocal NewsFlathead County

 “We identify non-profits that are really the heartbeats of the community and are doing meaningful work and A Ray of Hope is that for the Flathead Valley,” Spectrum Director of Communications Danielle Dunn said.

-A Ray of Hope was originally worried the organization would not qualify for the program, so they reached out to Jodie Cross, the owner of the Gateway Community Center to see if they could use their facilities.
+A Ray of Hope was originally worried the organization would not qualify for the program, so they reached out to Northwest Montana United Way Executive Director Jodie Cross to see if they could use their facilities.
+The Northwest Montana United Way currently owns a portion of the Gateway Community Center.

 “You're hitting all three aspects of what we support, health, education, and financial stability, and he wanted to know if he could utilize this room and I'm like, absolutely would love to have you here because it's what we do,” Cross told MTN.